List of Atari 2600 games: Games published by Atari and Sears

 Three games were also produced by Atari Inc. for Sears as exclusive releases under the Tele-Games brand: Steeplechase, Stellar Track, and Submarine Commander.

+Official aftermarket releases

+In the 2020s, Atari released the Atari 2600+, an emulation-based mini console, and began producing game cartridges which were compatible with that system as well as original 2600 hardware.

+Multi-game cartridges

+Atari released one official multicart for the Atari 2600 in the 1980s, in PAL regions only.
+They have also released several multicarts starting in the 2020s, primarily consisting of reissued games, though the RealSports Collection cartridge includes one new release, RealSports Basketball.

 Games published by third parties

 As the Atari 2600 console grew in popularity, in 1980 other game developers, such as Activision and Imagic, entered the market and published more than 380 of their own cartridges for the Atari 2600.
-Many of the most popular Atari 2600 games, such as Pitfall! and Demon Attack, are third-party games.
+Many of the best-selling Atari 2600 games, such as Pitfall! and Demon Attack, are third-party games.

+Xonox double-sided cartridges

+Xonox released many of their games as "2-in-1" cartridges, with one game on each side.
+All such games were also available individually.